spacesprotocol/spaces-docs/spaces-daemon/wallet-api.md

 ## Get New Address

-CLI has separated commands instead of additional `kind` param.
+CLI has separate commands instead for different `kind` values.

 <mark style="color:green;">`getnewaddress`</mark> gets a new Bitcoin address suitable for receiving coins compatible with most bitcoin wallets.